 She began her career with archival research on the discourse on modernism in early twentieth century US before it was canonized; the language of art discourse is still a major interest.
 A turning point in her thinking was understanding the impact of Hitler’s attacks on art on Alfred Barr’s framing of the history of modern art.
 That led to a book on the complex intersections of art discourse and politics in the 1930s in the US.

 Starting in the mid 1990s, after a trip to China, she began to expand beyond her roots in American art history and criticism and to follow and write about global art.
 In 1999-2000 after a year on a Fulbright Fellowship in Istanbul, she began to write articles on art in the Middle East, particularly women artists in Turkey.
 Her blog includes analysis of recent exhibitions and issues.
 She also writes reviews regularly for both print and online publications.

-Her first book, Modernism in the 1920s (UMI Research Press, 1985) based on her dissertation, examined the critical discourse on modern art in the New York art and academic press in the 1920s before the history of modern art was codified, and many collectors and gallery directors published their own interpretations.
-The book also examines newspaper criticism by little know writers who often produced brilliant arguments.
-The book is available by ordering through my contact information on the home page.
+Her first book, Modernism in the 1920s (UMI Research Press, 1985) based on her dissertation, examined the critical discourse on modern art in the New York art and academic press in the 1920s before the history of modern art was codified.
+At that time, many collectors and gallery directors published their own interpretations.
+The book also examines newspaper criticism by now little-known and even anonymous writers who often produced brilliant arguments in defense of all aspects of modernism as they reviewed exhibitions in NYC galleries.
+The book is available by ordering through Pay Pal on my home page.

-Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, immigration, opposition to war, ravaging of the social safety net, Israel Palestinian issues, and much more.
+Since publishing this book, she continues to write as an activist on many topics, celebrating artists who address the many urgent social concerns facing us in terms of climate change, opposition to war, ravaging of the social safety net, Israeli/ Palestinian issues, and immigration/detention.